ethrlrnr/pc-toolbox/README.md

 ```

 **pc-alert-get.py**
-- Grab alerts from Prisma Cloud
+- Grab alerts from Prisma Cloud.
 - Note: Specify your parameters in the commandline and run.
 Results will be saved to a CSV file.

 Example: